adityagupta000/Movie_/README.md

 - Click the "Add to Favorites" button to save movies to the favorites list.
 - Navigate to the "Favorites" page to view saved movies.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit a PR.

-## 📜 License

-This project is licensed under the MIT License.